Duration: 5 Days

 If you are representing a business the ILM Level 3 Award in Leadership and Management can be run exclusively and tailored to suit your company's specific learning requirements and organisational needs.

 There are a number of unit choices for organisations to ensure that the qualification meets specific Learning outcomes; employers can custom build a qualification focusing on the key areas of first line management that are most relevant to the demands of a specific role, industry or organisation.
-From managing health and safety to planning change in the workplace, the ILM qualifications can be fully trailored to meet the varying needs of learners across all employment sectors.
+From leadership and management to planning change in the workplace, the ILM qualifications can be fully tailored to meet the varying needs of learners across all employment sectors.